imays11/ConfigMe/README.md

-# Harden WebServer Configuration Files
+# ConfigMe

-These command line tools aim to make Apache and Nginx Web Servers more secure by replacing insecure default configuration files with more secure settings.
+These command line tools aim to harden Apache and Nginx Web Servers by replacing insecure default configurations with more secure settings.

 Right now this suite supports Ubuntu/Debian users but as the project grows we intend to support more operating systems and other open-source web servers.